 In this section we present results of numerical experiments.
-We will illustrate the behavior of the different numberings presented above for a few test problems.
+We will illustrate the behaviour of the different numberings presented above for a few test problems.

 In all experiments below we use a left preconditioned BiCGSTAB method.
 The approximate Jacobian matrices as in (3) are computed in QUADFLOW.
-For the preconditioned BiCGSTAB method and the PBGS preconditioner we use routines from the PETSc library [3, 4].
-As described in section 2, in the time integration on a given discretization level the CFL-number is increased, aiming at fast convergence towards the stationary solution.
-In QUADFLOW the default strategy for determining this CFL-number γ_k in the k-th timestep is as follows: $\gamma_k = \max\{\gamma_0 \gamma^k, \gamma{\max}\}$.
-In all experiments we set $\gamma_0 = 1, \gamma = 1.1$ (default values in QUADFLOW).
+For the preconditioned BiCGSTAB method and the PBGS preconditioner we use routines from the PETSc library [19, 20].
+As described in Section 2, in the time integration on a given discretization level the CFL number is increased, aiming at fast convergence towards the stationary solution.
+In QUADFLOW the default strategy for determining this CFL number γ_k in the kth time step is as follows: $\gamma_k = \min\{\gamma_0\gamma^k, \gamma{\max}\}$.
+In all experiments we set $\gamma_0 = 1$, $\gamma = 1.1$ (default values in QUADFLOW).
 We continue time integration on every discretization level until the residual of the density has been reduced by a factor 10^2 .
 On the finest discretization level we require a reduction by a factor 10^4 .
 The number of discretization levels used depends on the problem and on certain parameters used in the adaptive refinement strategy.

 In a typical computation most time is spent on solving the linear equation systems on the grid that corresponds to the finest level of adaptation.
-Therefore we present the number of iterations of the preconditioned BiCGSTAB method that is needed to reduce the starting residual of the linear (Jacobian) system by a factor 104 on the finest grid in order to measure the quality of the renumberings.
+Therefore, we present the number of iterations of the preconditioned BiCGSTAB method that is needed to reduce the starting residual of the linear (Jacobian) system by a factor 104 on the finest grid in order to measure the quality of the renumberings.
 We compare four different numberings.
 The BW, HB and WRG methods have been explained above.
 The fourth numbering is the one induced by the discretization routines in QUADFLOW and is denoted by QN.
 One central feature of the QUADFLOW solver is the multiscale analysis that is used for error estimation and induces local refinement.
-This results in a hierarchy of locally refined grids, cf. section 2.
+This results in a hierarchy of locally refined grids, cf. Section 2.
 In this process the cells are numbered levelwise from the coarsest to the finest level.
-This leads to a sort of hierarchical blockstructure of the matrix.
-A typical pattern of the Jacobian is shown in figure 5.
+This leads to a sort of hierarchical block-structure of the matrix.
+A typical pattern of the Jacobian is shown in Figure 5.
+In Figure 8(e) a typical computational grid is given.
+Every cell has a colour representing its number induced by the multiscale analysis (QN numbering).
+The figure shows that the numbers are given blockwise and levelwise: Cells that a generated at higher levels in the local refinement procedure obtain higher numbers.

-After a prolongation to the next finer level in the nested iteration method we perform a renumbering after the first timestep.
-In each of the following timesteps we have a new Jacobian system to which a renumbering algorithm can be applied.
-For efficiency reasons we do not apply the renumbering method (steps 1,2,3) to every new Jacobian but use the known renumbering as computed in the first time step.
-We determine a new renumbering only after every k_r timesteps.
-Typical values for k_r are $k_r = 10$, $k_r = \infty$.
+After a prolongation to the next finer level in the nested iteration method we perform a renumbering after the first time step.
+In each of the following time steps we have a new Jacobian system to which a renumbering algorithm can be applied.
+For efficiency reasons we do not apply the renumbering method (steps 1-3) to every new Jacobian but use the known renumbering as computed in the first time step.
+We determine a new renumbering only after every $k{\rm r}$ time steps.
+Typical values for $k{\rm r}$ are $k{\rm r}=10,\infty$.
 All three numbering techniques are sensitive with respect to the choice of the value for the parameter τ .
-In our sub- and supersonic problems $\tau = 1.25$ turned out to be a good default value.
-In transonic problems the performance can often be improved by taking a somewhat large τ -value (e.g. $\tau = 2.00$).
+In our sub- and supersonic problems $\tau=1.25$ turned out to be agood default value.
+In transonic problems the performance can often be improved by taking a somewhat large τ -value (e.g. $\tau=2.00$).
+At the end of the next subsection we confirm the choice of the value for τ by an experiment.